 The most common doubts when creating a pitch deck are how long it should last and what information it should contain.
 The truth is that there is no exact and universal theory for this.
 However, a good reference is the brilliant marketing guru, Guy Kawasaki, and his famous theory 10/20/30.
 According to this theory, a pitch deck should not contain more than 10 slides, should not last longer than 20 minutes, and should not include text less than 30 point size.

 We should mention that in the 70s, when Guy Kawasaki developed this theory, Genially did not exist.
 Otherwise, he would certainly have taken animation and interactivity into account.
 Today, fortunately, we have more effective resources to draw our audience’s attention than 30 point size text.

 There are many online tools for creating pitch decks.
 If you use Genially, you get a number of important benefits.
 To get started, you’ll find several free templates designed for this purpose.

 Creating your pitch deck using a template will make it much easier because the template already contains the structure you need and a striking design, so you’ve got that part done, and can focus your efforts on gathering the optimal information to convey your idea.

-Remember, a pitch deck is a story
+Remember, a pitch deck is a history

 The structure of this type of content has a lot in common with that of a good story.
 A good pitch deck has an introduction, discussion, and ending, and must be effective in creating a connection with your audience.